NorthernBeaches/northern-beaches-descriptions/ledpar.md

-Great eay to use powerful 70 watt colour changing led par can Perfect for Dj's bands, weddings parties and more.
+Great eay to use powerful 70 watt colour changing led par can.
+Perfect for Dj's bands, weddings, parties and more.
-Single colour selection, colour change, strobing options Floor mount or hang with the yoke.
+Single colour selection, colour change, strobing options.
+Floor mount or hang with the yoke.
 Great value light effect.